-The appointment of the justices of the Supreme Court shall be reviewed by the people at the first general election of Members of the Parliament following their appointment, and shall be reviewed again at the first general election of Members of the Parliament after a lapse of 10 years, and in the same manner thereafter.
-In cases mentioned in the foregoing paragraph, when the majority of the voters favours the dismissal of a judge, he shall be dismissed.
+2. The appointment of the justices of the Supreme Court shall be reviewed by the people at the first general election of members of the House of Commons following their appointment, and shall be reviewed again at the first general election of members of the House of Commons after a lapse of 10 years, and in the same manner thereafter.

+3. In cases mentioned in the foregoing paragraph, when the majority of the voters favours the dismissal of a judge, he shall be dismissed.